panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 This version, without the explanatory variable, is slightly more difficult to understand.

-Use intermediate variables to explain *with code* what your code does.
-Even if adding explanatory variables adds a few variable declaration statements, the increased code readability worth it.
+Use intermediate variables to *explain code with code*.
+Even if adding variables adds a few variable declaration statements, the increased code readability worth it.

 ## 6. Summary

 Variables are everywhere.
-You declare them, assign, read them at nearly every statement of your application.
+You declare, assign, read them at nearly every step.

-That's why having good discipline when working with variables is important for readability.

 The first good practice when working with variables in JavaScript is to use `const` and otherwise use `let`.

-A good way to increase the readability of variables is to try to keep the variable's scope as small as possible.
+Try to keep the variable's scope as small as possible.
 As well, declare the variable as close as possible to the usage place.

 You can't underestimate the importance of good naming.
 Always follow the rule: *the variable name should clearly, without ambiguity indicate what data holds the variable*.
-Don't be afraid to use longer variable names: favor clarity over brevity.
+Don't be afraid to use longer names: favor clarity over brevity.

 Finally, instead of flooding your code with comments, a better strategy is to use the self-documenting code.
 In places of high complexity, I prefer to introduce intermediate variables.